Get started with npm

 @import "https://js.arcgis.com/4.30/@arcgis/core/assets/esri/themes/dark/main.css";

-Using local copies of the stylesheets is optional.
-However, this approach will not benefit from the advantages of using the ArcGIS CDN:
+Using local copies of the stylesheets instead of the ArcGIS CDN is optional, and will not benefit from the performance advantages of the CDN.

 index.css